SYMPOSIUM OF »11. DARMSTADT PHOTOGRAPHY DAYS« // Wilhelm-Köhler-Saal, Old Main Building of the Technical University of Darmstadt

 • Funny algorythms: how can search engines detect humorous images and what are the underlying algorythms for this ?

 The Call For Papers was addressed to young scientists (graduates, post-graduates and researchers currently habilitating), to curators, scientists, photographer working within the fields of art and media studies as well as sociology, history, philosophy and other fields of research.

-Applicants had to submit their written proposal as an abstract (max.
-3,000 characters, in German or English) together with a short CV as a Word file.
+Submissions had to include a written proposal as an abstract (max.
+3,000 characters, in German or English) and a short CV.

+The abstract would later on serve as basis for the announcement of the presentation in the programme of »11.
+Darmstadt Photography Days«.
 The symposium‘s languages will be German and English.
-The length of a lecture should not exceed 30 minutes (additionally ca. 15 minutes of discussion following each lecture).
+The length of a lecture should normally not exceed 30 minutes (additionally ca. 15 minutes of discussion following each lecture).
 The talks will be filmed and made public as part of a publication.

-Darmstadt Photography Days will partially cover expenses for travel and accomodation (max. two nights, according to regulations of the federal state of Hessen regarding travel expenses).
+Darmstadt Photography Days partially cover expenses for travel and accommodation (max. two nights, according to regulations of the federal state of Hessen regarding travel expenses).
 Expense allowance is intended.
 A preliminary talk with the speakers is planned.

-The symposium will be taking place on the premises of the Technical University Darmstadt on Saturday, 25 April, 2020 from 10 am to 6pm.
+The symposium will be taking place on the premises of the Technical University Darmstadt.
 Following the symposium, there will be a get-together and dinner for all participants.

-For general information on the symposium, please contact Albrecht Haag & Stephanie Stadler at firstname.lastname@example.org
+For further information, please contact Albrecht Haag & Stephanie Stadler at email@example.com